Continuing Education Unit (CEU) Policy

 - "Responsible sponsorship" refers to learning activities that are administered, controlled, supervised or endorsed by Northern Illinois University.

-- "Capable direction" is defined to mean active direction or monitoring by an experienced and professional staff member in the employ of the Division of Continuing Education or a college Office of External Programming at Northern Illinois University.
+- "Capable direction" is defined to mean active direction or monitoring by an experienced and professional staff member in the employ or collaborating with the Division of Outreach, Engagement and Regional Development at Northern Illinois University.

 - "Qualified instruction" means that the activity is taught, supervised or reviewed by NIU personnel whose professional experience and/or instructional ability qualifies them as experts on the particular subject.